CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 But comedy doesn't begin or end with one-liners.
 If you've ever heard Norm Macdonald's <a href="https://www.youtube.com/watch?v=jJN9mBRX3uo"><strong>moth joke</strong></a>, you'll know how much craft goes in to setting up a gag, how much comic tension can be wrung out of the fact you just can't tell where it's going.
 Suspense is followed by surprise; the audience's anticipation of the punchline heightens the eventual moment of release.
 This too can be affected on a systemic level, particularly when designing puzzles.

 Now, *Understanding Systems Surprise* recognises "puzzle games as a genre commonly use [a] pattern of setting up rules and then bending them" in how their systems are designed.
 However, it doesn't make explicit how much puzzles resemble a classic setup and punchline structure.

-Consider the following.
-You present a player with two separate mechanics.
+Suppose you present a player with two separate mechanics.
 You tutorialise them independent of one another.
 Then, you put them both in the same level for the first time: clearly, they'll both be necessary to complete the level, creating a state of systems suspense as the player maps out how exactly these two separate systems interact.
 This is, in other words, game designer Arvi Teikari's philosophy towards puzzles:
+> Quote from Arvi Teikari here.

-I would argue is,
+What I would argue is,

 Once you've created a logical paradox to complete a level of *Patrick's Parabox* or accidentally disembodied yourself in Teikari's own *Baba Is You*, you'll know some solutions are so out of left field you can help but laugh.
 No wonder both installments of *Mess Adventures* pastiche *Baba* throughout!
 My own, personal favourite example of this design pattern, though, hails from the heyday of Adobe Flash...

 <div style="text-align:center;width:75%;display:block;margin-left:auto;margin-right:auto">
 <img src="assets/img/posts/2025-10-09-dont-touch-blue.png" alt="Alt. text." style="aspect-ratio:4/3;border-radius:0.5rem;">
-<p style="font-size:80%;padding:0;color:#6d6c6c;"><strong>Impossible to Replicate</strong> To get from A to B in question 5 of The Impossible Quiz, the player has to completel disengage with the systems of the game and move their mouse around the outside of its window - a joke that incidentally did not translate to mobile ports on account of touchscreens.
+<p style="font-size:80%;padding:0;color:#6d6c6c;"><strong>Impossible to Replicate</strong> To get from A to B in question 5 of The Impossible Quiz, the player has to completely disengage with the systems of the game and move their mouse around the outside of its window - a joke that incidentally did not translate to mobile ports on account of touchscreens.
 The medium is the message, eh?</p>
 </div>

 ## Emergent Humour and Systems Suspense